 The information contained in this newsletter is provided for the general interest of our readers, and is not intended to constitute legal advice.
 Clients and the general public are encouraged to seek specific advice on matters of concern.
 This newsletter can in no way serve as a substitute.
-For additional copies of FOCUS, please contact us at info@higgsjohnson.com or at 242 502 5200. he Trusts (Amendment) Law, 2019 (the "Amendment") was passed by the Cayman Islands Legislature in May 2019 and came into force on 14 June 2019.
-The Amendment makes changes to The Trusts Law (2018 Revision) (the "Trusts Law") that further enhances Cayman's reputation as a leading jurisdiction for the establishment and governance of a trust.
+For additional copies of FOCUS, please contact us at info@higgsjohnson.com or at 242 502 5200. the end of those proceedings the Hong Kong Regulator announced a Public Censure against AFAM for breach of the Hong Kong Takeover Code and issued a cold shoulder order against Anthony Wong ("Wong"), the Chief Executive Officer and director of AFAM, which prohibited him from directly or indirectly dealing in securities for a period of 5 years.